 6. Purchase Your Bitcoin

 Remember to exercise caution: always remember to invest only in the amount of Bitcoin that you feel comfortable with losing money on, and start slowly.
-Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
+Sign up to trade here.